-The more battery intensive apps and games you use, the worse your battery life is.
-This produces a bit of a problem for end users.
+The more battery-intensive apps and games you use, the worse your battery life is.
+This produces a bit of a problem for end-users.
 You can use your phone however you want, but you kind of lose the ability to complain about it if you play Call of Duty: Mobile for two hours a day.
 That said, these issues are being mitigated over time as processors get faster and more energy-efficient.
-The only way to save battery life here is to simply not use those types of apps or upgrade to more modern chipsets.
+The only way to save battery here is to monitor and limit use of high-power apps or games that drain your battery quickly.

 Of course, all of the above applies only to apps you actively use.
 A wholly separate problem is all of the apps and services that run passively.
 The kinds of apps we’re talking about are podcast players, music apps, and many more.
 These apps run even while the phone display is off and have the potential to run for hours at a time.

-Some other examples include torrent apps, weather apps if they’re set to update constantly, fitness tracker apps, and basically any app that you actively use without a screen on.
-They usually don’t make a huge dent in isolation, but if you use a lot of these all at once or for a very long time your battery life will take a hit.
+Some other examples include torrent apps, weather apps if they’re set to update constantly, fitness tracker apps, and basically, any app that you actively use without a screen on.
+They usually don’t make a huge dent in isolation.
+That said, it’s not uncommon to be listening to music, tracking your fitness, backing up your photos, and download Google Play updates all at once.
+It adds up.

 Operating system and background tasks